swcarpentry/make-novice/episodes/06-variables.md

 ---
-layout: page
-title: Automation and Make
-subtitle: Variables
+title: Variables
-minutes: 0
+teaching: 15
+exercises: 15
+questions:
+- "FIXME?"
+objectives:
+- "Use variables in a Makefile."
+- "Assign values to variables."
+- "Reference variables."
+- "Explain the benefits of decoupling configuration from computation."
+keypoints:
+- "FIXME."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Use variables in a Makefile.
-> * Assign values to variables.
-> * Reference variables.
-> * Explain the benefits of decoupling configuration from
->   computation.

 Despite our efforts, our Makefile still has repeated content, namely the name of our script, `wordcount.py`.
 If we renamed our script we'd have to update our Makefile in multiple places.